-On March 7th & 8th, I had the privilege of attending the second section of the USDF Instructor Certification Program Hosted by Michigan Dressage Association at Michigan State University.
-This program’s purpose is first and foremost to promote education for the ‘trainer.’
-This educational opportunity is broken down into 3 weekends, a pre-testing, and an official testing event.
-This generous grant from the Barnett Family helped me take ‘Section 2: Teaching the horse and rider’ portion.
-With this section completed, I now how to move on the the long-lining weekend this summer.
+On March 7th and 8th, I had the privilege of attending the second section of the USDF Instructor Certification Program hosted by Michigan Dressage Association at Michigan State University.
+This program’s purpose, first and foremost, is to promote education for the trainer.
+This educational opportunity is broken down into three weekend workshops, a pre-testing, and an official testing event.
+This generous grant from the Barnett Family helped me take Workshop 2: Teaching the Horse and Rider portion.
+With this section completed, I will now move on the the long-lining weekend this summer.

 The following were a few of my key take-a-ways that I will be applying in my everyday training and teaching repertoire: